nasa/resample_GLISTIN_DEMs/README.md

 After the installing the required packages,
 1. Determine a directory on your local machine where the Level 1 data and resampled output products will be stored.
 This directory is referred to as "dataFolder" in the scripts provided.
 2. Determine the indicies of the GLISTIN-A DEMs to downloaded.
-Refer to the map provided [HERE](https://github.com/mhwood/glistin/blob/master/GLISTIN-A_DEM_Index_Domains.pdf) which indicates the location of swath indices.
+Refer to the <a href="GLISTIN-A_DEM_Index_Domains.pdf">Swath Location Map</a> to see the indices of all swaths.

 ## Steps to Generate Resampled GLISTIN-A DEMs in NetCDF format